Getting started with LEGO robotics can feel overwhelming because there are so many options. Here is a brief guide to the various kits.

 Beginning robotics kit for ages ten and under.

 Kit comes with motors, sensors, and a limited number of parts.
 Robots must be run tethered to the computer.

 Software has a low ceiling, but is very easy to learn.

 Kits of metal parts that can be used with LEGO Mindstorms.
 Larger, heavier, and sturdier than the LEGO Mindstorms’ plastic pieces.

 Motors are more powerful than the NXT or EV3 motors.
 Both kits require tools for putting together pieces rather than having pieces snap together as in LEGO MINDSTORMS.

-Used in FIRST Technic Challenge (FTC) competitions.
 Good for older students interested in building bigger and sturdier robots, but more time-consuming to build with than NXT or EV3.